Wortex17/Swashbucklers/Rulebook/Standard Trials & Tests.md

 ```
 - The `:` is the beginning of the trial expression.

-The game avoids to use very complex expressions, so donít worry too much about that.
+The game avoids to use very complex expressions, so don‚Äôt worry too much about that.
 But we still have to look inside the special operations.
 They will a lot of sense once you dive into the game.